isomerpages/nlb-biblioasia/_apr-2009/Knowledge Sharing in Singapore Public Post secondary Educational Institutions.md

   findings, insights, and thoughts on the nature of knowledge sharing in post-secondary institutions in Singapore.
 ---
-#### Lee Kong Chian Research Fellow _Chiam Ching Leen_ shares her findings, insights, and thoughts on the nature of knowledge sharing in post-secondary institutions in Singapore.
+#### Lee Kong Chian Research Fellow&nbsp;_Chiam Ching Leen_&nbsp;shares her findings, insights, and thoughts on the nature of knowledge sharing in post-secondary institutions in Singapore.

 #### **Contextual Background**